 Advocacy programs are administratively independent and physically separate from service providers and state agencies responsible for the provision of services to individuals with disabilities.

-Advocacy priorities include efforts to address the special concerns of people in segregated settings and promote opportunities for integration.
+Advocacy priorities include efforts to address the specific concerns of people in segregated settings and promote opportunities for integration.

+Advocacy efforts focus on multiply and systemically marginalized people with disabilities, to achieve justice for people who have been most harmed by exclusion and discrimination:

+Advocacy services address the intersectional discrimination that many people with disabilities experience, and the root causes of disparities faced by people with disabilities who have been and remain excluded and discriminated against, including Black, Indigenous, People of Color (BIPOC) and Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual (LGBTQIA+) people, among others.

+P&A services are trauma-informed.
+Staff are trained on the impact and incidence of trauma, and employ trauma-informed approaches when conducting their work.

-Values that guide P&A work
+Values Guiding P&A Work

-People with disabilities are included in all activities undertaken by the P&A.
+People with disabilities are included in all activities undertaken by the P&A, including BIPOC, LGBTQIA+ and others who experience multiple marginalization.

-P&As work zealously to protect and advocate for their clients and people with disabilities in their state.
+P&As work zealously to protect and advocate for their clients and to advance the rights of people with disabilities in their state to achieve a more equitable society.

-Boards of Directors, PAIMI Councils and P&A services reflect the diverse cultural, ethnic, racial, and disability diversity in their state.
+Boards of Directors, PAIMI Councils, and P&A services and staffing reflect the cultural, ethnic, racial, geographic, gender identity, age, and disability diversity in their state.

 Governance and PAIMI Advisory Council